Top Tips for Small Businesses Regarding Health Insurance

 According to the Affordable Care Act, all businesses with 50 or more employees must offer health insurance that’s affordable.
 In order to see if your business qualifies, you must examine how many full-time employees you have.
 Full-time equivalent employees (FTE) can be determined by using the formula (Total hours worked by part-time employees each week / 30) + # of full-time employees = Your FTE number).

 If you have 49 or fewer employees, you are not mandated under the Affordable Care Act to provide a health plan for your employees.
 However, as a business owner, providing proper care for employees enhances the quality, reputation, and culture of your small business.
 Getting great employees is key to strengthening a business, but keeping your employees is just as important to ensure longevity.
 Investing in your business and employees can pay off tremendously in the end.

 Some of the benefits that can come will providing healthcare include getting small business health care tax credit, enhancing job satisfaction and retention, maintaining healthy employees, and protecting yourself as well as any dependents you may have.

 Small Business Health Insurance Options

-HRA stands for health reimbursement arrangement, and describes employers reimbursing individual health insurance premiums and medical expenses on a pre-tax basis.
+HRA stands for health reimbursement arrangement and describes employers reimbursing individual health insurance premiums and medical expenses on a pre-tax basis.
 Employers similar go to their doctor’s office and have pay for their visit, and then submit a claim to get reimbursed for their expenses (tax-free).
-Instead of your business being on a group plan, this alternative saves your business all the external paperwork and back and fourths that can be associated with them.
+Instead of your business being on a group plan, this alternative saves your business all the external paperwork and back and forths that can be associated with them.
 You can make reimbursements without having to pay payroll taxes in addition to getting tax credits.
 There are different HRS’s such as group coverage options, and qualified small employer health reimbursement arrangements (QSEHRA).
 It is important to research what will benefit your small business the best.
 However, some of the benefits associated with an HRA include: